< All blogs

 2. How should we go about labelling our information?

 Having decided what you’re going to call your classification levels, how do you make it clear to everyone involved which information carries which level?
-Often organizations feel slightly overwhelmed with the thought that they have to suddenly label every single electronic and paper document they have, whilst working out what to do with data held in computer systems too.
+Often organisations feel slightly overwhelmed with the thought that they have to suddenly label every single electronic and paper document they have, whilst working out what to do with data held in computer systems too.

 The key here is to define an approach that addresses the important stuff first and puts a stake in the ground so that labelling starts from a specified point.
 Look to label the really confidential, high-value information first as this is likely to be a much smaller volume than the day-to-day less sensitive information.
 This requires you to have an accurate asset inventory (control A.5.9 Inventory of information and other associated assets) so that you know what you’re dealing with.
 An approach that begins to label all new assets from a certain date will make you feel you are starting to get some control over the issue, whilst considering how to address the historical items.
 Information assets should have owners and they are the ones who should be looking at labelling so it’s not all down to a single person or department to achieve it; spread the load as much as possible.